SamarpanChakraborty97/ML-Projects/Project2/README.md

 ## 🙏 Acknowledgments

-This project was developed as part of AI Residency at Apziva, focusing on automating HR talent acquisition and customer subscription prediction using machine learning and NLP techniques.
+This project was developed as part of AI Residency at Apziva, focusing on customer subscription prediction using machine learning and NLP techniques.

 ---